-Throughout North America, creosote is used to treat wood products that are used in the transportation, communications, energy, and maritime sectors, many of which are critical infrastructure.
+Throughout North America, coal tar creosote is used to treat wood products that are used in the transportation, communications, energy, and maritime sectors, many of which are critical infrastructure.

 This infographic from the Creosote Council explains how creosote-treated wood is used in three key areas: as railway crossties, as utility poles, and as marine pilings. from insect infestation and microbial decay.
 This amounts to approximately 90 million cubic feet of wood products that are treated with creosote each year.